friends-of-presta/security-advisories/_posts/2023-01-31-totadministrativemandate.md

             !Validate::isLoadedObject($order)
 ```

-202 ecommerce thanks Touch Web for its courtesy and its help after the vulnerability disclosure.
+202 ecommerce thanks TouchWeb for its courtesy and its help after the vulnerability disclosure.

 ## Other recommandations